Wednesday, June 3, 2026

 As it did with LIV Golf, Saudi Arabia’s presence in the soccer world has skyrocketed earnings for the sport’s top-paid players.

-The Saudi Pro League features four entries in 2023 — the most of any league — with Al Nassr notching a second spot in Neymar Jr., earning $112 million.
+The Saudi Pro League features four entries on the list — the most of any league — with Al Nassr notching the third spot in Neymar Jr. who is earning $112 million.

 But it’s not all about Saudi Arabia’s money: Lionel Messi’s move to Inter Miami is also paying dividends, with his unique reported contract featuring lucrative stakes with Adidas and Apple.
 His list-leading $70 million in off-field earnings boosts him to the second spot with $135 million.